dvklopfenstein/goatools_simulation/README.md

 **There are two categories of simulations**:
   1. [**Preparatory**: Hypotheses and multiple-test simulations](
+     #preparatory-hypotheses-and-multiple-test-simulations)
-     #preparatory-hypotheses-and-multiple-test-simulations) (FDR simulation only with no gene ontology)
+     Benjamini/Hochberg FDR simulation only with no gene ontology
   2. [**Consequent**: Gene Ontology Enrichment Results (GOEA) simulations](
      #consequent-gene-ontology-enrichment-results-goea-simulations)